 About: Founded in October 2004 in San Francisco, California, Yelp is the premier site for customers looking to find new dining experiences.
 While the site has a range of business categories, those in the food and drinks sector have allowed Yelp to really make a name for itself.

-Create or edit your restaurant listing on Google – Visit www.google.com/business or check ReviewTrackers guide on how to claim your listing.
+Create or edit your restaurant listing on Google – Visit www.google.com/business or check out the ReviewTrackers guide on how to claim your listing.

 About: With the title of world’s largest search engine under its belt, Google is picking up steam as a frontrunner in the restaurant discovery engines category as well, connecting the hungry masses with new restaurants every day.
 When these same masses are searching for fine eats, they’re also greeted with reviews and ratings by past happy (or not so happy) customers.

 About: One of the leading online restaurant reservations platforms, Opentable isn’t just for making sure you get a table at the hippest spot in town.
 It’s also a great place for folks to turn to when figuring out WHERE to eat in the first place.
 And there are plenty of public reviews to help them navigate this decision.
 Opentable users write more than 400,000 reviews each month!